OMENSAH/Angular-SpringBoot/README.md

 ```

 Here, our controller is not doing anything great; it is just creating and returning issues.
 Now, we can go ahead and test our endpoints to see if they are working as expect.
 I will be using `PostMan` to do the testing.

 ![alt text](https://raw.githubusercontent.com/OMENSAH/Angular-SpringBoot/master/images/first-post-postman.PNG "POST HttpMethod")
+                                    Fig1: Post Http Method  to send data to a REST backend
+From the image, we selected the `POST` method and then added our web address.
+Also, the message needed to be sent in `json format` so under the `body section`, `raw` and `JSON(application/json)` were selectd.

 ![alt text](https://raw.githubusercontent.com/OMENSAH/Angular-SpringBoot/master/images/first-get-postman.PNG "GET HttpMethod")
+                                Fig2: Get Http Method  to retrieve data from a REST backend.
+From the image, we selected the `Get` method and then added our web address.
+This then retrieved all the data from our datasource.

 The data is currently not persisted to a datastore.
 In order to achieve permanent data store, we will need a database system like MySQL or SQLite,etc. In our case, we will be using MyQSL.